msantos/libenospace/README.md

 * accounting overhead

-* the quota system is designed for administrators setting limits for human users, not services running under a UID
+* the quota system is designed for administrators setting limits for human users, not for services running under a dedicated UID

 ### fuse

+* requires root privileges or setuid executables

 [fusequota](https://github.com/floriandejonckheere/fusequota)